kaylezy/kaylezy/README.md

 I'm also an active member of numerous developer communities like Ingressive For Good, DevCareer Africa, Tech Hub Community, I4GxZuri community, Frontend Mentor community and codewithAgbaAkin on discord community.

-Here's a quick summary about me:
+Here's a quick summary about me:  <br>

-😊 Pronouns: He/him
+😊 Pronouns: He/him  <br>
-💡 Fun fact: I'm currently studying at AltSchool Africa School of Software Engineering Class of 2023.
+💡 Fun fact: I'm currently studying at AltSchool Africa School of Software Engineering Class of 2023.  <br>
-🌱 I’m currently learning HTML, CSS, BootstrapCss, JavaScript, Reactjs, and Nodejs.
+🌱 I’m currently learning HTML, CSS, BootstrapCss, JavaScript, Reactjs, and Nodejs.  <br>
-😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.  <br>
-💼 Job interests: Software Engineer, Front Engineer (Intern or Junior level).
+💼 Job interests: Software Engineer, Front Engineer (Intern or Junior level).  <br>
-📫 You can view my resume and contact me by emailing mailtokunlex_042003@yahoo.com.
+📫 You can view my resume and contact me by emailing mailtokunlex_042003@yahoo.com.  <br>
 🌍 I'm based in Lagos State, Nigeria. <br>
-🤝 I'm open to collaborating on HTML, CSS and Javascript and reactjs projects!
+🤝 I'm open to collaborating on HTML, CSS and Javascript and reactjs projects!  <br>

 ---